-def source(self):
+def source(self): '''

-(continues on next page)

-'''

 ''' super().source() # call the base class method self.output.info("MY OWN SOURCE") # Your own implementation '''

 It is not mandatory to call the base class method, a full overwrite without calling super() is possible.
 Also the call order can be changed, and calling your own code, then super() is possible.